bochen-sysnet/videollm-online/README.md

-### 2025-09-03 I made some updates to make sure this repo can be inference with the latest transformers==4.55.4 and pytorch==2.7.1+cu128.
-Similar versions should be okay.
-If you want to obtain a strong VLM-online model, I highly recommend you to finetune Qwen2.5VL-Instruct with the streaming EOS loss here.
-No need to use the weak text-only Llama3 again.

-### 2025-04-24 Updates!
-Our new paper: [LiveCC: Learning Video LLM with Streaming Speech Transcription at Scale](https://huggingface.co/papers/2504.16030).
-All resources, including the training video data, have been released at [LiveCC Webpage](https://showlab.github.io/livecc/)

 ## <img src="demo/assistant_rectangle.png" height="25"> VideoLLM-online: Online Video Large Language Model for Streaming Video

 <a href="https://showlab.github.io/videollm-online/" target="_blank"><img alt="Homepage" src="https://img.shields.io/badge/🌍 Homepage-d35400?color=d35400" /></a>